 Designing a good chart of accounts is very much an art and not a science.
 A chart of accounts in most traditional accounting systems refers to a single data tag used to classify an asset, liability, equity, revenue or expense that the company incurs.
-There's some limited ability to group the data tags in one to two levels.
+There may be some limited ability to group the data tags in one or two levels.

-Accounting Seed is far more sophisticated than most accounting systems in what is typically a single data field in a traditional accounting system is actually 14 data tags with an unlimited number of tag groups in Accounting Seed.
+Accounting Seed is far more sophisticated than most accounting systems because what is typically a single data field in a traditional accounting system is actually fourteen (14) data tags with an unlimited number of tag groups in Accounting Seed.

-There are many tag groups already included in the core Accounting Seed application but users can add an unlimited amount of their own.
+There are many tag groups already included in the core Accounting Seed application but users can add an unlimited amount of their own tag groups (no limit on the amount).
 This allows users to segregate and report on data in the general ledger in literally millions of different ways.